How to create an innovation culture

 • Teamwork and collaboration

-How can companies foster the generation of new ideas on a consistent basis?
+How can companies create a culture that encourages innovation on a consistent basis?

 For tech industry leaders like Apple, Alphabet, Microsoft, and Samsung, serial innovation doesn’t just happen by chance.
-It’s a result of realizing the need for a fine-tuned innovation culture to identify emerging trends and business opportunities first.
-Then, developing those ideas at scale.
+It’s a result of realizing the need for a fine-tuned innovation culture to identify emerging trends and business opportunities first and then develop those ideas at scale.

 Where cultural innovation really succeeds is by capitalizing on the creativity of every employee.